dooby2004/CCC---Malcolm-Barclay-Challenge-1/README.md

 malcolm.barclay2004@gmail.com

-# Wrong Users
+# Infiltrating Accounts

 ## Flag
 Flag: m4k3_1T_R4nd0M

 ## Briefing
 Go to [url] and gain access to Keri Benton's File Page.
-Then access the file being hidden there to get the flag
+Then access the file being hidden there to get the flag.

 By dooby2004.